iNMR icon

 Step 5

-Set the value (in screen points) for the progressive vertical offset between two spectra.
+Set the value (in screen points) for the progressive vertical offset between adjacent spectra.
 With the initial value of zero the spectra are perfectly superimposed.

 Step 6